Grain Industry Articles & Analysis

-Interest in the increasing carbon footprint of the dairy industry has grown considerably over the past few years and growing greenhouse gas emissions from the milk production process are a contributing factor.
-A number of greenhouse gases (GHG) are produced from fertiliser production through to consumption and disposal of packaging.
-Methane is produced as a direct emission from cows and carbon ...
+Interest in the increasing carbon footprint of the dairy industry has grown considerably over the past few years and growing greenhouse gas emissions from the milk production process are a contributing factor. ...

 The world is in transition from an era of food abundance to one of scarcity.
 Over the last decade, world grain reserves have fallen by one third.
 World food prices have more than doubled, triggering a worldwide land rush and ushering in a new geopolitics of food.
 Food is the new oil.
 Land is the new gold.
 This new era is one of rising food prices and spreading hunger.
 On the demand side of the ...